jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 Testing against each :class:`TestCase`
 --------------------------------------

-And now we are finally ready for our actial tests.
+We are finally ready for our actual tests.

-And all of the cases for these specific tests have a
+In addition to the properties that all Wycheproof test cases have, the test cases here have.

 "msg"
     The plaintext message